Visa overstay: US threatens Nigerians with deportation, permanent travel ban

 By Nkiruka Nnorom

-United States of America has warned Nigerians about over staying the authorised period granted in their visa, saying that such violation will result in deportation and probable permanent travel ban.
+United States of America has warned Nigerians about overstaying the authorised period granted in their visa, saying that such a violation will result in deportation and a probable permanent travel ban.

 This followed a series of travel restrictions and visa curbs affecting Nigerians, announced by the US recently as part of its ongoing immigration crackdown under President Donald Trump’s administration.